SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-multiple-domain-mesh.md

 ## Analyzing Shape Model

-ShapeWorksStudio visualizes/analyzes the optimized particle-based shape model by visualizing the mean shape, individual shape samples, and the shape modes of variations.
+ShapeWorks Studio visualizes/analyzes the optimized particle-based shape model by visualizing the mean shape, individual shape samples, and the shape modes of variations.
 For more information, see: [How to Analyze Your Shape Model?](../workflow/analyze.md).